 The flock/herd owner must arrange for the services of an accredited veterinarian (or equivalent) to deliver the SFCP.
 The accredited veterinarian’s acceptance of their role in implementation of the SFCP within the identified flock/herd is reflected by their signature on the application form.

-The owner of a flock/herd must report to their accredited veterinarian any illness in a sheep or goat over 12 months of age lasting longer than two weeks, except a physical injury.
+The owner of a flock/herd must report to their accredited veterinarian any sheep or goat with any clinical sign associated with scrapie and any illness in a sheep or goat over 12 months of age lasting longer than two weeks, except a physical injury.
+The owner may not dispose of the animal unless the accredited veterinarian determines the signs are not consistent with scrapie.
+The accredited veterinarian must maintain a written record of each such determination.
 The accredited veterinarian will be responsible for monitoring the outcome of the case and for reporting the case to the CFIA if scrapie is a differential diagnosis.
 If CFIA determines the animal may be a scrapie suspect, then CFIA’s scrapie eradication program procedures must be followed.
 If the flock/herd is found to be infected with scrapie or a source of scrapie, its certification status will be immediately suspended.
 The flock/herd will be subject to the CFIA’s scrapie eradication program governed by the Health of Animals Act and the Health of Animals Regulations.

-All animals aged 12 months or more must be identified with two unique identification devices.
+All animals aged 12 months or more must be identified with two unique identifiers.

 Sheep or goat milk, colostrum or their derived products destined for use in sheep or goats may only be sourced from sheep or goats in the same flock/herd or from a flock/herd on the SFCP of greater or equal status as the recipient flock.
 Sheep or goat milk, colostrum or their derived products from a lower status flock/herd or a flock/herd not enrolled in the program will result in downgrading in status of the recipient flock /herd.
 Sheep and goat milk and colostrum or their derived products from a scrapie – positive animal, a scrapie suspect animal or a genetically susceptible exposed animal (136AA 171QQ, 136AV 171QQ, 136VV 171QQ, 136AV 171QR) may not be used.
 Bovine milk and colostrum and their derived products may be used.
 Appropriate biosecurity standards should be applied when sourcing milk and colostrum from any source including bovine.